guillaumevincent/guillaumevincent.com/_posts/2019-01-28-CommonJS-ES6.md

 tags: javascript commonjs amd es6
 ---

-JavaScript is everywhere, and when you start working with JavaScript on the frontend side or on the backend side you will be probably lost with all the information you can find around the module system.
+JavaScript is everywhere, and when you start working with JavaScript on the frontend side or on the backend side you will be lost with all the information you can find around the module system.
 In this post I'll try to simplify some concept to help you understand terms like CommonJS, AMD, ES6 imports, etc...

 ## NodeJS and the browser